 Introduces the core texts and key debates that have shaped queer theory and examines the intersections between queer theory and feminism and critical race theory.
 Seeks to provide an understanding of expansive and radical contemporary queer politics by analyzing foundational queer and feminist texts, pushing beyond narrow constructions of identity politics, anti-discrimination policy, and rights-based reforms.
 Engages queer theory by means of a rich philosophical and political interrogation of the meaning and content of “queer.”
 Cross-listed with SOCL 7100.

 Investigates theories and practices of feminist inquiry across a range of disciplines by studying a series of pairings of humanist and social science works by feminist scholars.
 Reflects on the ways that feminist inquiry/ies transform knowledge and inform varied forms of activism.
 Functions as an interdisciplinary course and engages students in questioning disciplinary assumptions and methodologies, seeking new ways to frame scholarly questions, and reconsidering the relationship between subjects and objects of study.
 Offers students an opportunity to meet with several of the feminist scholars read over the semester and to focus on specific theoretical and methodological choices as these are evidenced in practice.
 This course is taught at the Graduate Consortium for Women’s Studies.
 MPH students pursuing the certificate may use this course as an elective, but not as their required foundational course.

 Among approved electives are:

-*These courses are taught at the Graduate Consortium in Women’s Studies.
+*These courses are taught at the Consortium for Graduate Studies in Gender, Culture, Women, and Sexuality.

 NOTE: Course offerings vary from semester to semester.
 Please be sure to check with the WGSS office to see which courses can be counted toward your certificate.
 This list is not exhaustive and students may petition to have a course added if they believe its syllabus covers substantial amounts of material relating to women’s, gender, and sexuality studies.